mattwach/pico_uart_console/README.md

   emulator, this mode provides rich editing features.
 This includes cursor control, insert mode, command history, and tab completion.

-  Here is a minimal example that uses the library:
+  Here is a minimal example that uses the library (as found in [examples/minimal/main.c](examples/minimal/main.c)):

 ```c
 #include "pico/stdlib.h"